 Let’s start with the motor — 5400W at peak output (2400W nominal).
 Put simply, that’s a lot of juice running through this menacing scooter.
 In terms of speed, you could be reaching 50 miles per hour on this thing!
 The manufacturers claim it can get up 30% inclines without breaking a sweat.
 Honestly, with its specs, we don’t doubt them for a second.

 Because it is over three times more powerful than the Emove Cruiser, it has a more extended range as its gargantuan battery can get you up to 70 miles on a single charge.
 Of course, that distance will be far shorter if you go all out on the speed but you’ll still get to point B with it.

 If you get a 2A charger, then you could fill this puppy up (no pun intended) in only 7-8 hours.
 That means it’d be fully charged by the time you wake up if it’s plugged in right before bedtime, giving the illusion of an endless battery.

-Lastly, the hydraulics in this e-scooter are very impressive with the motorcycle-grade inverted front shock absorbers.
+Lastly, the hydraulics in this electric scooter are very impressive with the motorcycle-grade inverted front shock absorbers.
 They ensure that you can ride on any terrain without having to worry about the scooter riding low due to your weight.